brownboi-tech/Legion-CLI/SECURITY.md

 Legion-CLI should only be used for:

 - Assets you own.
-- Assets where you have explicit written authorization to test.
+- Assets where you have authorization to test.
 - In-scope targets from bug bounty or vulnerability disclosure programs.
 - Defensive testing in lab, staging, or internal environments.